 - It changed my body into one I might not always like, but fundamentally I love.

-- It gave me an opportunity to make the best friends of my life.
+- It allowed me to make the best friends of my life.

 - It continues to open doors to career, relationship and personal growth experiences every day.